jesper-olsen/UniPac/README.md

 * When eaten, ghost eyes trace path back to ghost house.
 * Two 'fruit' bonuses on every level.

-Pacman is rendered with ascii symbols and the ghosts with unicode emoticons - note that the original ghosts are not part of the unicode standard.
+Pacman is animated with ascii symbols and the ghosts rendered with different ghostly unicode emoticons
+- note that unicode has symbols for most of the fruit bonuses, but not for the ghosts themselves.

 Controls are on the arrow keys.
 ```